 - 6.9.
 That the Spectrum Transaction is exempt under Item 3 of Schedule I of the Combination Regulations because: - i.
-Spectrum Transaction is in ordinary course of business: Considering that mobile services cannot be provided without spectrum, it is self-evident that the acquisition of a right to use the spectrum (as long as approved by the DoT) by a TSP would fall within the ambit of ordinary course of business for such a TSP; - Spectrum Transaction does not lead to the acquisition of control over Videocon: The transaction relates to assignment of the right to use of spectrum alone and does not result in the acquisition of control by Airtel over Videocon in any manner; - iii.
-The Spectrum Transaction does not involve acquisition of assets that represent a substantial portion of Videocon's business operations in a particular location or for a particular product or service of Videocon: The market share of Videocon in terms of number of subscribers (as on 31.12.2015) was nil in three circles (viz.,
+Spectrum Transaction is in ordinary course of business: Considering that mobile services cannot be provided without spectrum, it is self-evident that the acquisition of a right to use the spectrum (as long as approved by the DoT) by a TSP would fall within the ambit of ordinary course of business for such a TSP; - ii.
+Spectrum Transaction does not lead to the acquisition of control over Aircel Group: The transaction relates to assignment of the right to use of spectrum alone and does not result in the acquisition of control by the Acquirers over Aircel Group in any manner; - iii.
+The Spectrum Transaction does not involve acquisition of assets that represent a substantial portion of Aircel Group's business operations in a particular location or for a particular product or service of Aircel Group: The right to use of spectrum forming part of Spectrum Transaction constitutes not more than 6 percent of Aircel Group's business by revenue in any circle.
+Thus, the spectrum in question did not represent a substantial portion of Aircel Group's business operations.